 Welcome to An Tir!

 Since you have probably been in the Society for several years, we felt that you would appreciate having an introduction to the Barony of Blatha an Oir and The Kingdom of AnTir that didn’t entail the usual SCA 101 stuff.
 You probably already know that stuff.
-What you may not know is the differences between your old Kingdom or Barony and Blatha an Oir.
-So, consider this a lesson in inter-Kingdom sociology.
+We would like to introduce you to our beautiful kingdom!

 An Tir is a very large Kingdom.
 We currently have two Principalities: Summits (Southern Oregon) and Tir Righ (Western BC, Northern WA), so there are two Principality Coronets.